The HR Certification Dilemma: PHR or SHRM-CP?

 - SHRM Learning System (official, comprehensive)

-- SHRM-CP Practice Exams (included with LS)
+- SHRM-CP Practice Exams (included with the Learning System)

 - Third-party prep courses (optional)